-With the sheer amount of new digital content being published every single day, marketers need to know what works and what doesn't.
-You can't afford to waste time and energy on a piece of content that flops; the industry moves so fast and there's too much to do.
+With the sheer amount of new digital content being published every day, marketers need to know what works and what doesn't.
+You can't afford to waste time and energy on content marketing that flops; the industry moves so fast and there's too much to do.

-But how do you know when a post, eBook or infographic is worth the blood, sweat and coffee you pour into it?
-Well, one of the ways we do it is with BuzzSumo, an app that just keeps getting better and better.
+But how do you know when a post, eBook, or infographic is worth the blood, sweat, and coffee you pour into it?
+One of the ways we do it is with BuzzSumo, an app that keeps getting better and better.

 Ever wonder how many shares your content gets?
 What about links?
 Or which social networks are best at driving visitors to your posts?
 You can see data like this, as far back as a year, by running a Content Analysis Report on your URL:

 Over the last year, our posts have averaged around 110 shares each, at least across the five main social networks.
-We're getting the most traction on LinkedIn (40+ shares), Facebook (30+ shares) and Twitter (25+ shares).
-If you don't have a general idea of where your audience hangs out in the digital space, this chart is a great indicator.
+We're getting the most traction on LinkedIn (40+ shares), Facebook (30+ shares), and Twitter (25+ shares).
+This chart is an excellent indicator if you don't have a general idea of where your audience hangs out in the digital space.
 The data here is also perfect for crunching the numbers on The One Metric (which is something we may explore in a later post, so stay tuned).
-Even taken at face value, these numbers give you an idea of where your content is finding the most success.
+Even taken at face value, these numbers give you an idea of where your content finds the most success.

-Knowing which types of content get shared at a higher than average rate is extremely useful information as you can create more of what works best (and in turn, less of whatever underperforms).
-In terms of WSI's content, we continue to create monthly infographics because they continue to do well, but we also see that how-to articles and lists (our video entries) get shared more than our "average" piece of content.
+Knowing which types of content get shared at a higher than average rate is extremely useful information as you can create more of what works best (and, in turn, less of whatever underperforms).
+For example, in terms of WSI's content, we continue to develop monthly infographics because they continue to do well, but we also see that how-to articles and lists (our video entries) get shared more than our "average" piece of content.

-The other interesting insight we can glean from this chart is the average number of shares per platform stays consistent with the first chart, except for in one instance: infographic shares on Pinterest, which actually exceed Google+ shares and are closer to Twitter's numbers than the average dictates.
-This all makes sense since Pinterest is a visual platform, but it goes to show you should add your own context and insight to these results.
-The overall number of average shares on Pinterest are low, but Pinterest is young, growing fast and a perfect platform for graphics, which means there is opportunity to increase our presence there.
+The other exciting insight we can glean from this chart is that the average number of shares per platform stays consistent with the first chart, except for one instance: infographic shares on Pinterest, which exceed Google+ shares and are closer to Twitter's numbers than the average dictates.
+This all makes sense since Pinterest is a visual platform, but it shows you should add your own context and insight to these results.
+The overall number of average shares on Pinterest is low, but Pinterest is young, growing fast, and a perfect platform for graphics, which means there is an opportunity to increase our presence there.

-In more general terms, this data set shows us that you can't just throw up a few hundred words of basic content and expect to be successful, despite the fact that it's still a shockingly common occurrence in all corners of the digital world.
+In more general terms, this data set shows us that you can't just throw up a few hundred words of basic content and expect to be successful, even though it's still a shockingly common occurrence in all corners of the digital world.
 Yes, quality is still better than quantity; you can't type up 1500 words of nonsensical drivel and win the Internet.
-But there are many limitations to a 300 word blog post, and the numbers certainly agree that more depth means more insight, relevance and information.
+But there are many limitations to a 300-word blog post, and the numbers certainly agree that more depth means more insight, relevance, and information.

-For comparison's take, let's take a look at the same content length chart for HubSpot, one of our partners (who could also be considered a competitor within the digital marketing blog space):
+For comparison's sake, let's take a look at the same content length chart for HubSpot, one of our partners (who could also be considered a competitor within the digital marketing blog space):